azsdk/azsdk-docs/04-Continous-Assurance/Readme.md

 setup along with an OMS workspace for monitoring will cost a little about $80/year for a typical subscription with about 30-40 resources of various types.

-The total cost of CA comes to about $2.7 per Azure resource per year.
-Thus, for a typical cloud app in a subscription with around 30 resources, we are looking at a cost of $81/year.
+The average cost of AzSDK CA and AzSDK OMS solution per Azure resources comes to about $2.7 per year.
+(So, assuming that a typical app has about 30 resources, we get about $81/year for an application.)

 The main/dominant component of the cost is automation runtime (storage/OMS costs are negligible in comparison).